 - Disposes of as passing gas (fart)

 Here are a few tips that you might want to try to reduce gas after eating asparagus:

 - Eat a spoonful of 4-seed chew each time after a meal.
-4-seed chew is a gas-busting method by Dr. Oz where a mixture of seeds (anise, fennel, caraway seeds, and dill) are combined in equal parts (1tbsp) and kept in a mint box like this one to be taken after a meal.
+4-seed chew is a gas-busting method by Dr. Oz where a mixture of seeds (anise, fennel, caraway seeds, and dill) are combined in equal parts (1tbsp) and kept in a mint box to be taken after a meal.

 Still, the best way to get rid of the excess gas in your stomach that is caused by eating asparagus is to not eat asparagus in the first place.